| Visions and Strategies for Sustainable Community

 as well as specialists in communication, leading edge nutrition,

 life extension, Chinese medicine, Ayurveda, shamanism, or drumming.
+These programs, and the facility in

 which they are held, are supported partly by home-owners dues